orlandodiaz/unsplash-search/README.md

 # Usage
+Import the UnsplashSearch module

+    from unsplash_search import UnsplashSearch

-First and foremost, you must get an access key from the Unsplash Deverloper API website.
+You must get an access key from the Unsplash Deverloper API website.

 You must then instantiate the UnsplashSearch Class with your key to use the program.